otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-git-github-and-c#.md

 This is the first of many "design first" moments you'll see this course.
 The habit is simple: **before you write any code, write down, in plain English or a quick sketch, what the code needs to do, step by step.** This is sometimes called pseudocode.

-Take FizzBuzz, a classic small problem you'll meet later this week:
+Take FizzBuzz, a classic small problem you'll meet later this module:

 > For each number, if it divides evenly by both 3 and 5, say "FizzBuzz".
 If it divides by 3 only, say "Fizz".
 If it divides by 5 only, say "Buzz".
 Otherwise, say the number.